research research research-lab cancer-center E true

 Research Summary

 In response to DNA damage from environmental or endogenous sources, cells evoke an elaborate signaling network known as the DNA damage response (DDR).
 This response functions to preserve genomic integrity, which is necessary for normal development and the prevention of cancer.
-The Elia laboratory studies the DNA damage response, with current projects focusing on DDR pathways regulated by ubiquitin-dependent signaling and DDR pathways that promote the stabilization and repair of stalled replication forks.
+The Elia laboratory studies the DNA damage response, focusing on pathways regulated by ubiquitin-dependent signaling and pathways that promote the stabilization and repair of stalled replication forks.
 We utilize innovative proteomic and genetic approaches to investigate these processes.
 Our ultimate goal is to understand how DDR disruption influences cancer progression and can be exploited to target tumors with specific DNA repair defects.

 Research Projects

-DNA damage response
+Ubiquitin signaling in the DNA damage response

 DNA within cells is under continual assault from metabolic and environmental sources.
 In response to the ensuing damage, cells activate a signaling network called the DNA damage response (DDR).
-Defects in this response can lead to numerous hereditary cancer syndromes and can underlie the genomic instability which is a hallmark of many sporadic cancers.
+Defects in this response can lead to hereditary cancer syndromes and can underlie the genomic instability which is a hallmark of sporadic cancers.
 The DDR promotes genomic integrity by targeting hundreds of factors in diverse pathways ranging from DNA replication and repair to cell-cycle arrest, senescence, and immune regulation.
-While much is known about these core pathways, the complex regulatory events coordinating them are less well understood.
-Our lab aims to elucidate biochemical and genetic relationships between DDR factors to understand how they are integrated and collectively regulated.
+Execution of the DDR relies upon a dynamic array of protein modifications, with ubiquitination playing a central role.
+Our lab elucidates ubiquitindependent signaling pathways that regulate and integrate diverse DDR factors.

-Quantitative proteomics in ubiquitin signaling
+Quantitative proteomics

-Execution of the DDR relies upon a dynamic array of protein modifications, with phosphorylation playing a historically central role.
-It is now evident that the DDR also depends on ubiquitin signaling.
-Numerous ubiquitin ligases have been implicated in the response, yet finding their substrates by simple binding techniques can be difficult due to weak substrate interactions.
+Numerous ubiquitin ligases have been implicated in the DNA damage response, yet finding their substrates by simple binding techniques can be difficult due to weak substrate interactions.
 To circumvent this problem, we have pioneered a quantitative proteomic approach to globally profile ubiquitination.
 Initially, we used this approach to identify substrates of Cullin- RING ubiquitin ligases (Cell 2011), which are involved in numerous DNA repair processes.
 Subsequently, we used it to uncover novel ubiquitination events directly stimulated by DNA damage (Mol Cell 2015a), demonstrating the vast breadth of ubiquitin signaling in the DDR.
 We are continuing to use innovative proteomic approaches to characterize novel and poorly understood ubiquitin ligases in DNA damage signaling pathways.

 Targeted cancer therapy